Mucor: Reproduction

 Mucor mucedo (type species) use asexual reproduction.
 When erect hyphal sporangiophores are formed, the tip of the sporangiophore swells to form a globose sporangium that contains uninucleate, haploid sporangiospores.
 An extension of the sporangiophore called the columella protrudes into the sporangium.
 The sporangium walls are easily ruptured to release the spores, which germinate readily to form a new mycelium on appropriate substrates.

 During sexual reproduction, compatible strains form short, specialized hyphae called gametangia.
 At the point where two complementary gametangia fuse, a thick-walled, spherical zygosporangium develops.
 The zygosporangium typically contains a single zygospore.
 Nuclear karyogamy and meiosis (sexual recombination) occur within it.

 Clinical significance

-Most species of Mucor are unable to infect humans and endothermic animals due to their inability to grow in warm environments close to 37 degrees.
-Thermotolerant species such as Mucor indicus sometimes cause opportunistic, and often rapidly spreading, necrotizing infections known as Zygomycosis.
+Most species of Mucor are unable to cause disease in humans and endothermic animals due to their inability to grow at temperatures around 37 °C. But some thermotolerant species such as Mucor circinelloides, M. irregularis and M. hiemalis can cause mucormycosis, an acute and invasive fungal infection effecting primarily immunocompromised hosts.
+Many Mucor species fungi are intrinsically resistant to most available antifungals, which causes issues in treatment of this disease.
+The available treatment options all target the ergosterol biosynthesis pathway of these fungi, and mutations in genes transcribing enzymes for it have been linked to resistance development towards the primary treatment option for the disease.